Badgerati/Pode/docs/Tutorials/WebSockets.md

 # Web Sockets

-Pode has support for server-to-client communications using WebSockets, including secure WebSockets.
+Pode has support for using WebSockets, including secure WebSockets, for either server-to-client or vice-versa.

-!!! note
-    Currently only broadcasting messages to connected clients/browsers from the server is supported.
-Client-to-server communications is in the works!

 WebSockets allow you to send messages directly from your server to connected clients.
 This allows you to get real-time continuous updates for the frontend without having to constantly refresh the page, or by using async javascript!